Michael L. Cowan: Naval career

 Cowan reported to Naval Hospital Beaufort, South Carolina in 1989 where he served as Executive Officer (1989-1991).
-In July 1991, he was assigned to be Force Medical Officer, Naval Surface Forces Pacific Command, Coronado, California (1991-1993).
+In July 1991, he was assigned to be Force Medical Officer, Naval Surface Forces Pacific Command, Coronado, California (1991–1993).
 During this period, he was assigned to be Task Force Surgeon for Operation Restore Hope in Somalia (December 1992 to March 1993).

-He reported to Naval Hospital Camp Lejeune, North Carolina in 1993 where he served as Commanding Officer (1993-1996).
-This assignment was followed by service as: Commander, Defense Medical Readiness Training Institute (DMRTI), Fort Sam Houston, Texas (1996-1997); Deputy Director for Medical Readiness (Joint Staff Surgeon), Joint Chiefs of Staff (1997-1999); Chief of Staff, Office of Assistant Secretary of Defense for Health Affairs (OASD[HA]) (1999-2000); Deputy Director and Chief Operating Officer, TRICARE Management Activity, Department of Defense (2000-2001).
+Cowan reported to Naval Hospital Camp Lejeune, North Carolina in 1993 where he served as Commanding Officer (1993–1996).
+This assignment was followed by service as: Commander, Defense Medical Readiness Training Institute (DMRTI), Fort Sam Houston, Texas (1996–1997); Deputy Director for Medical Readiness (Joint Staff Surgeon), Joint Chiefs of Staff (1997–1999); Chief of Staff, Office of Assistant Secretary of Defense for Health Affairs (OASD[HA]) (1999–2000); Deputy Director and Chief Operating Officer, TRICARE Management Activity, Department of Defense (2000–2001).

 In August 2001, Cowan was promoted to Vice Admiral and appointed the Surgeon General of the Navy and Chief of BUMED.
-As Surgeon General, Admiral Cowan served at the helm of Navy Medicine during one of the most challenging times in its history — from the attacks of September 11th to the start of the wars in Iraq and Afghanistan.
+As Surgeon General, Admiral Cowan served at the helm of Navy Medicine during the attacks of September 11th to the start of the wars in Iraq and Afghanistan.
 He served in this role until August 2004.

+Cowan died in Bethesda, Maryland, on December 10, 2023, at the age of 78.